 Timeline queries are optimized to make queries stable.

 The following issue is fixed: The max field in your /api/dump_meta request does not take effect.

 V2.3.3 released on November 27, 2018

-The instances whose specifications range from mlarge to 24xlarge can be scaled up or down.
-These instances can also be scaled out.
+The instances whose specifications range from mlarge to 24xlarge can be scaled up or scaled down.
+These instances can also be scaled out or scaled in.

 Auto-renewal is supported for TSDB instances.
 You can enable auto-renewal for TSDB instances that use the subscription billing method.

 The time parameter can be configured for the query/last operation.
 This way, the latest business data generated before the specified point in time can be queried.
 Data timestamps are used to specify points in time.

 Millisecond granularity of data reads and writes is supported.
 The msResolution parameter specifies the time granularity of data reads.
 By default, the value of the msResolution parameter is false.
 The value false specifies that the time granularity for data writes is the same as the time granularity for data reads.
 If the msResolution parameter is set to true, the time granularity for all returned data is milliseconds.